top of page

 Assessable income

-If you receive your income as cash including cash cheques, you must declare the cash as income when you prepare and lodge your tax return.
-You can usually claim the tax-free threshold of $18,200 on one source of income you earn in the income year.
+If you receive income in the form of cash, including cash cheques, you must declare this income when preparing and filing your tax return.
+In most cases, you can claim the tax-free threshold of $18,200 for one source of income earned during the income year.

-Exempt income is income that you don't pay tax on (that is tax-free).
-You may still need to include these amounts in your tax return for use in other tax calculations.
+Exempt income is income that is not subject to taxation, meaning it is tax-free.
+However, you may still need to report these amounts in your tax return for use in other tax calculations.
+Examples of exempt income can include:

 Examples of exempt income can include:

-If the only income you receive during an income year is exempt income you don't have to pay any income tax on it.
+If your sole source of income during an income year consists of exempt income, you are not required to pay any income tax on it.

 Taxable income